Are You Experiencing Emotional Exhaustion?

 High achievers

 While outside influences can cause emotional exhaustion, the way we perceive ourselves and the world around us may also contribute to our level of stress.
-Perfectionists and individuals with Type A personalities may experience prolonged stress due to their ambition, drive, and sometimes competitive nature.
+Perfectionists and individuals with Type A personalities may experience long-term stress due to their ambition, drive, and sometimes competitive nature.
 Constantly striving to exceed others' expectations may lead to poor work-life balance and eventual burnout.

 Individuals who neglect themselves and/or use unhealthy coping strategies